DemocracyClub/yournextrepresentative/ynr/apps/uk_results/README.md

 on input for the user

 #### `turnout_percentage`:
-- accepts an Integer
+- accepts a Float
 - validates a minimum value of 0 and a max of 100
 - verbose_name="Turnout Percentage"
 - help_text="The percentage of the electorate who voted in this election"
-- this is automatically calculated by dividing the number of ballots cast by the total electorate if those fields are populated, otherwise accepts a whole number
-- `TO DO`: this field should accept a float and round to 2 decimal places
+- this is automatically calculated by dividing the number of ballots cast by the total electorate if those fields are populated, otherwise accepts a float and will round to two decimal places

 #### `num_spoilt_ballots`:
 - accepts a postive integer